How it works

 Frequently Asked Questions

-Family Mediation Services are confidential unless the mediator feels that either of you or your children are in danger.
+Mediation is confidential unless the mediator feels that either of you or your children are in danger.

 The mediation documentation itself, the open financial statement and the memorandum of understanding are shown (with your consent) to your solicitor.
 However while the financial statement can be referred to in Court proceedings later, the discussions outlined in the memorandum of understanding are ‘privileged,’ which means they cannot be used in Court.
 Again the exception is if the mediator considers there is a safeguarding issue in relation to a child.